 In early 2018, Alex’s tumor was spreading again.
 He was no longer able to walk and his doctors at Stanford encouraged the family to go home to spend time together.
 Paul McCrone says this was when Coastal Kids had the biggest impact in their lives.
 “When we came home, we were completely overwhelmed.”
 Coastal Kids rallied to support the entire family.

 According to Paul, “Margy and the Coastal Kids nurses were angels.
 They offered expert nursing advice, helped us fight difficulties with our medical insurance and develop ideas to keep Alex home sustainably.
 They worked through problems we didn’t know how to handle, and sent counselors to help manage the swirl of emotions that surrounded everything we were going through...
 You hope to never be in this situation, but since we were, we are so thankful to have had Coastal Kids.”

-Today, nearly one year after Alex’ passing, Coastal Kids counselor, Kate Hulse, AMFT, continues to meet with Paul and support Alex’ two brothers -- helping them to cope with their loss.
+Two years after Alex’ passing, Coastal Kids counselor, Kate Hulse, AMFT, continues to meet with Paul and support Alex’ two brothers -- helping them to cope with their loss.
 Through communication, journaling, and personal connections, Hulse believes that the family has come a long way in the healing process.
 “Grief is like love with no place to go,” Hulse says.
 “Love seems tangible when a child is alive, but once a child is gone, creating a relationship with them seems to beg the question, ‘Where will that love go?’”

 For the McCrones, while the pain of their losing Alex is present every day, they cherish precious memories of his sweet smile, philosopher spirit, generous heart -- and each invaluable moment they shared with him at home.